AvaProtocol/OAK-docs/_docs/price-automation-explained.md

 Scheduling a future task enables your application and users to define trigger conditions that include a percentage change in a data stream’s value in either direction (up or down).

-Any account on a connected parachain can authorize OAK to transact in the future.
+Any account on a connected parachain can authorize Ava Protocol to transact in the future.
 Proxy permissions can be included in the batch transaction to schedule the first task if it has not already been completed. (see Parachain Requirements above)

 `providedID` - a unique identifier for this account’s task.
 A single account may schedule multiple tasks for a single data stream and single direction.